PureStorage-OpenConnect/SQL-Server-IO-Pressure-Check/README.md

 ### 1. Importing the Perfmon Data Collector Template

-The following walkthrough illustrates how the perfmon data collector can be used:
+The following walk through illustrates how the perfmon data collector can be used:

 1. Download the SQL-Server-IO-Pressure-Check.xml file onto the server running the SQL Server instance that is the target for analysis.

-2. Bring up perfmon, the fasest way to do this is to bring up the run prompt and enter perfmon.
+2. Bring up perfmon, the fastest way to do this is to bring up the run prompt and enter perfmon.

 3. In the left hand of perfmon, expand "Data collector sets", right click "User defined" and select 'New' then "Data Collector Set"